rkrahulsh001/Panopta-/Doc.md

 |------------|---------------|-----------|-----------------|-----------------|----------------------------|
 | NOC Team | 01-12-2024   | 1.0       | Rahul Sharma     | 02-12-2024      | Initial POC documentation  |

+# Introduction

+Panopta is a comprehensive monitoring solution that provides real-time insights into the performance and availability of your infrastructure.
+It's ideal for monitoring servers, applications, network devices, and more, offering proactive alerts to ensure high uptime and optimal performance.

 ---
 # Panopta Alerting Methods